 The History of Biddulph Grange Garden

-Biddulph is in a valley on the edge of North Staffordshire.
+Biddulph lies in a valley on the edge of North Staffordshire.
 James Bateman lived at the southern end of this valley with his family at Knypersley Hall.
 In 1842 he married Maria and moved to what is now Biddulph Grange Gardens.
-Up until the Bateman's arrival the Grange had been a farm, hence the name ‘Grange’, probably since the 1400.
-Some of the stonework from the farm buildings can still be seen in the walls of the book shop.
+Up until the Bateman's arrival, the Grange had been a farm, hence the name ‘Grange’, probably since the 1400.
+Some of the stonework from the farm buildings can still be seen in the walls of the bookshop.

 30 years of the Batemans